ablaom/HelloJulia.jl/README.md

 - *Installing julia compiler:* [Ubuntu](https://ferrolho.github.io/blog/2019-01-26/how-to-install-julia-on-ubuntu) or similar; [Mac, Windows, or other](https://julialang.org/download/)

 - Open the downloaded application (or run `julia` from a terminal/console) to launch the command-line interface for interacting with julia (its called the [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop)).

+  	- For windows users tick the option "add julia to PATH" during installation to run julia from the command-line.
+If you didn't do that follow [these instructions](https://www.juliafordatascience.com/first-steps-1-installing-julia/)

+	- Mac users will need to follow [these instructions](https://www.juliafordatascience.com/first-steps-1-installing-julia/) to run julia from the command-line

 - At the `julia> ` prompt, type the obligatory `println("Hello world!")` to check the REPL is alive.